Constructing fold maps by surgery operations and their Reeb spaces: Introduction and fundamental notation and terminologies

-Second, we introduce a {\it {\rm (}normal{\rm )} S-bubbling operation} to a fold map with the singular value set having no self-intersections such that the inverse images of regular values are disjoint unions of spheres.
-Through \cite{kobayashi} and \cite{kobayashi2}, Kobayashi introduced a {\it bubbling surgery} as a surgery operation to obtain explicit stable fold maps and he succeeded in constructing explicit stable (fold) maps and S-bubbling operations are regarded as extensions of some bubbling surgeries.
-We apply S-bubbling operations to fold maps having singular value sets with no self-intersections such that the inverse images of regular values are disjoint unions of spheres and we obtain new maps satisfying similar conditions.
-We mainly study Reeb spaces of maps obtained by finite iterations of (normal) bubbling operations starting from a round fold map whose singular set is connected.
-As main theorems, through Theorems \ref{thm:1}-\ref{thm:4} and \ref{thm:6}, we see that Euler numbers and (co)homology groups of the resulting Reeb spaces are flexible.
-In other word, for infinitely many integers, we obtain maps and Reeb spaces so that the Euler numbers are the given numbers and we see that there are many types of homology groups of the resulting Reeb spaces: in fact if we only consider round fold maps such that the inverse images of regular values are disjoint unions of almost-spheres, then (co)homology groups of Reeb spaces are not so flexible; this fact is also pointed out in Example \ref{ex:2}.
-We also see some restrictions on (co)homology types of the resulting Reeb spaces in some statements of Theorem \ref{thm:2}, Theorem \ref{thm:5}, Example \ref{ex:4} and Remark \ref{rem:1} under various constraints.
+Next, we introduce a {\it {\rm (}normal{\rm )} bubbling operation} and as specific versions, an {\it M-bubbling} operation and an {\it S-bubbling operation} to a (stable) fold map (Definition \ref{def:3} and Definition \ref{def:5}).
+Through \cite{kobayashi} and \cite{kobayashi2}, Kobayashi introduced a {\it bubbling surgery} as a surgery operation to obtain explicit stable fold maps and he succeeded in constructing explicit (stable) fold maps and bubbling operations are regarded as extensions of bubbling surgeries.
+We apply bubbling operations to fold maps and we obtain new maps.
+We can easily perform such operations to stable fold maps (Example \ref{ex:1} (\ref{ex:1.1})) and as specific cases, for example, by the definition, if we perform an S-bubbling operation to a fold map such that (the restriction map to the singular set is an embedding and that) the inverse images of regular values are always disjoint unions of spheres as presented in Proposition \ref{prop:2}, then we can obtain a fold map satisfying a similar condition (Example \ref{ex:1} (\ref{ex:1.4})).
+We mainly study Reeb spaces of maps obtained by finite iterations of (normal) bubbling operations starting from a simpler fold map.
+As main theorems, we see that Euler numbers and homology groups of the resulting Reeb spaces or equivalently, the difference of these numbers and groups must satisfy some conditions and that they are often also flexible; for infinitely many integers, we obtain maps and Reeb spaces so that the Euler numbers are the given numbers and we see that there are many types of homology groups of the resulting Reeb spaces: for example, on the other hands, if we only consider round fold maps such that the inverse images of regular values are disjoint unions of spheres, then homology groups of Reeb spaces are not so flexible (this fact is also pointed out in Example \ref{ex:2} (\ref{ex:2.1}) for example.)